 Knowing how to get your manuscript noticed, and seriously considered by a publisher is key to your success as a writer.
 The first thing you must understand is that the publishing industry is inundated with manuscripts that will never see the light of day—should never see the light of day.
 So you need to follow a strict code of best practices to get your polished manuscript serious consideration by literary agents and publishers.

-I can show you how to contact literary agents, who can represent your manuscript to publishers.
+I can show you how to contact the correct literary agents, who can represent your manuscript to publishers.

 Perhaps you don’t intend to go the traditional publisher route.
-Indeed, there are several alternate options available today.
+Indeed, the publishing and distribution business has changed drastically over the past decade, and there are several alternative publishing options available today.

 Many of my clients prefer to have their books printed and bound by their own publisher, for various reasons.
 A few possibilities are:

 - they have their own distribution network in place (MLM, retail outlets, sales network)

 - their books are meant to be handed out individually to prospective clients